-Big data is big business in 2019.
-Let’s take a closer look at how McDonald’s invests in business intelligence and customer data to secure future growth.
+Today, more than ever, big data is big business.
+In this article, we take a closer look at how McDonald’s invests in business intelligence and customer data to secure future growth.

 A Big Bite of Big Data

 We all know McDonald’s.
 While you might not be willing to admit it, I bet that most of us will have ordered a cheeky meal there in the past few weeks.
 A chicken nugget here, a McFlurry there… It’s a guilty pleasure for the majority of us.

 Since its humble beginning in 1940, the fast-food chain has opened restaurants all around the world, slowly launching itself as the leading food service retailer worldwide.
 Today, the chain runs more than 34.000 local restaurants, and they serve nearly 70 million people in 118 different countries every day.
 And each year, US customers eat more than 1 billion pounds of beef at McDonald’s.
 This equals 5.5 million head of cattle.

 This incredible customer traffic means that McDonald’s hosts a wealth of customer data in their system.
 However, for this data to be turned into measurable metrics and valuable business insights, the international chain is dependent on utilising a solid business intelligence tool.

 Begin your journey towards a free, no obligation IT shortlist tailored to your requirements.

 Essentially, big data is a large amount of raw, unstructured information.
 This data contains customer information, purchase history, sales patterns and market trends that can be used to optimise your business efforts.
 When customer intelligence is used correctly, you can base all of your future business decisions on data-driven intelligence.
 In addition to this, big data will bring you the following advantages:

 - A deeper understanding of the market conditions